Losing His 9-to-5 Job Inspired Dave Dalton to Build a Community for Creatives

 But it’s not about what the community can do for the shop; it’s about what the shop can do for the community.

-Dave’s seen people working in insurance leave their jobs and make more using his space to craft crates for comic book shops and record stores—and realize that a hobby can actually be a money-making opportunity while they use Dave’s safe and supportive space to get it done.
-Another would-be maker worked for a movie theater but used Hammerspace to develop his robotics skills, which helped him later land a job at a manufacturing facility.
+Dave says many folks discover that their hobby can be a money-making opportunity.
+He says a former insurance pro left his job and used Hammerspace to craft crates for comic book shops and record stores.
+Another would-be maker worked for a movie theater but used the maker space to develop robotics skills, which helped him later land a job at a manufacturing facility.
 And the list of success stories goes on and on.

-Dave recalls the entrepreneurial spirit of early makers Orville and Wilbur Wright—two brothers who ran a bike shop and who were certainly not aeronautical engineers, but rather two curious souls who had the right space, the tools, the materials and the desire.
+Dave recalls the entrepreneurial spirit of early makers Orville and Wilbur Wright—two brothers who ran a bike shop and who were certainly not aeronautical engineers but rather two curious souls who had the right space, tools, materials and desire.
 And it’s because those two brothers weren’t satisfied with just dreaming, that they gave humankind flight.

-Looking toward the future, Dave says he wants to be running the maker space decades from now, no matter how technology reshapes our lives.
-And he says the maker community got his entrepreneurial dreams where they are today—and those same people will likely be the ones who keep that flame of inspiration burning.
+Looking toward the future, Dave says he wants to keep running the maker space decades from now, no matter how technology reshapes our lives.
+And he says the maker community got his entrepreneurial dreams where they are today—and those same people will likely be the ones who keep that flame of inspiration burning here in Kansas City.